-The food system, both in the Kingdom of Saudi Arabia (KSA) and globally, is one of the most unsustainable of all human activities, consuming 66% of global water supplies and 30% of global energy supplies, occupying 50% of all land used by humans, and emitting 33% of all greenhouse gases (GHG).
-These practices must change, locally and globally, and such change must be led by data-driven science and logical, future-focused innovation.
-KAUST is perfectly positioned to lead this drive for KSA, the region and the world.
+These practices must change, both locally and globally, and such change needs to be led by data-driven science and future-focused innovation.
+KAUST is perfectly positioned to lead this drive for the KSA, the region, and the world.

 The 10-year goal of the Center for Desert Agriculture (CDA) is to study, test, and implement secure, safe, and sustainable crop production systems for the KSA.
 These systems will produce and deliver fresh, nutritious, and high-value crops to the kingdom's people with a reduced environmental footprint (e.g., less water, fertilizer, pesticides, and GHG emissions), thereby promoting healthy lifestyles and a clean environment for generations to come.